El Molin

 What should I wear to El Molin?

-A Michelin-starred restaurant at €€€€ pricing in an intimate mill setting calls for neat, considered dress — think smart casual at minimum.
+A Michelin-starred restaurant at €€€€ pricing in an intimate mill setting calls for neat, considered dress; think smart casual at minimum.
 The alpine surroundings soften the formality somewhat, but this is not a jeans-and-trainers room.
 Err toward polished.

 Is the tasting menu worth it at El Molin?

 Yes, if alpine cooking is what you are after.
-Gilmozzi's use of local herbs, barks, lichens, game, and freshwater fish is specific enough that you are not getting a generic fine dining meal — OAD ranked it #218 in Classical Europe for 2025 and Michelin awarded a star in 2024.
+Gilmozzi's use of local herbs, barks, lichens, game, freshwater fish is specific enough that you are not getting a generic fine dining meal; OAD ranked it #218 in Classical Europe for 2025 and Michelin awarded a star in 2024.
 If you want à la carte flexibility, this format will frustrate you; if you want one focused meal that maps directly to the landscape around Cavalese, book it.

 Is El Molin good for a special occasion?